Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Explorer 144.
 Hook, map reference SU725540, is in Hampshire, 9 km E of Basingstoke.

 The Main Walk is full of historical interest, but its start is not ideal.
-Although you are soon out of the town and crossing Hook Common, this became overgrown after it was sliced in two by the M3 and grazing ceased.
-Thankfully the motorway is in a deep cutting and the road noise is only bad from the bridge over it, where an unimpaired view of Basingstoke will not tempt you to linger.
+Although you are soon out of the town and crossing Hook Common, this became overgrown after it was sliced in two by the M3.
+Grazing by cattle and ponies has resumed but the little-used paths across it are not easy to follow.
+The motorway itself is in a deep cutting and the road noise is only bad from the bridge over it, where an unimpaired view of Basingstoke will not tempt you to linger.
 The route then goes down into some quiet woods, at the bottom of which you stumble across a derelict section of the Basingstoke Canal.

 You soon come to the reason for the canal's parlous state: the partially blocked western portal of the Greywell Tunnel, which collapsed in 1932 and is now home to one of the UK's largest bat roosts.
 By the 1970s the whole canal had been abandoned for many years, but on the other side of Greywell Hill the scene at the tunnel's eastern portal is now quite different.
 The 32 miles from Greywell to the Wey Navigation were reopened in 1991, the culmination of an ambitious 18-year restoration project.